altaica/erlex/docs/cohort.md

 ### Starting the nodes

-The cohort application runs on one or both of two nodes, named after the fictional [Roman characters][Asterix] _magnumopus_ and _obsequilis_, and is started by the commands:
+The cohort application runs on one or both of two nodes, named after the fictional [Roman characters][Asterix] _Magnumopus_ and _Obsequilis_, and is started by the command `sh scripts/start_cohort.sh` run in two seperate terminals.

-    sh scripts/start_cohort.sh magnumopus

-And, in another terminal:

-    sh scripts/start_cohort.sh obsequilis

-What these commands do:
+After checking if the _magnumopus_ node is already started, this script:
-1. Set the (short) name of the node
+1. Sets the (short) name of the node
-2. Load the configuration that describes the cluster from the perspective of the node
+2. Loads the configuration that describes the cluster from the perspective of the node
-3. Evaluate file containing common arguments which
+3. Evaluates a file containing common arguments which
     * Set the path to the compiled BEAM file
     * Set the shared 'cookie' that allows the nodes to communicate
     * Start the application

-> On Windows, both nodes are started by the script `scripts/start_cohort.cmd`.
+> Since on Windows the Erlang shell can be started as a GUI application, both nodes are started by the script `scripts/start_cohort.cmd`.
 Note that the two windows will start on top of each other, with the active node's console hidden behind the standby node.

 ### Expected output